SamiSully/README-Generator/README.md

 * [Questions](#Questions)

 ## Description
-Install directly through github and run npm install in the terminal
+Used to generate quick and easy README documents.
+Run the program by typing 'Node index.js' in your terminal.
+Then fill out the prompts as they are given to you!

 ## Usage
 Generating quick and easy READMEs